Teen Counseling Review

 Teen Counseling is an online platform designed for teens aged 13-19 as a way for them to gain access to a licensed therapist online.
-Teens can access the company’s discrete and professional platform through a computer, tablet or smartphone and gain unprecedented access to a fully licensed therapist who can help provide them with the counseling they need.
-The company also has special services for parents and guardians who are looking to get their child the help they deserve.
+Teens can access the company’s discrete and professional platform through a computer, tablet, or smartphone and gain unprecedented access to a fully licensed therapist who can help provide them with the counseling they need.
+The company also has special services for parents and guardians who are looking to get their children the help they need.

-The company’s goal is to help teenagers cope with various issues such as anxiety, stress, self-esteem, depression, bullying, eating disorders, relationships or anger.
-The goal is to help teens become more successful in their coping skill and to help them access resources that will provide them with guidance and support as needed.
+The company’s goal is to help teenagers cope with various issues such as anxiety, stress, self-esteem, depression, bullying, eating disorders, relationships, or anger.

 Signing up with Teen Counseling is simple.
-The first thing that users will likely notice is that there is a different pathway for both parents and teens to take.
-The platform is straightforward, easy to use and simple to navigate.
+The first thing that users will likely notice is that there is a different signup process for both parents and teens.
+The platform is straightforward, easy to use, and simple to navigate.
 This is the basic structure of how the process works: